House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: sirtravelalot, Shutterstock

 Ensure you take precise measurements of the window that you’re replacing.
-If your measurements are wrong, even by a small amount, the window will not work properly when reinstalled.
+If your measurements are wrong, even by a small amount, the window will not work correctly when reinstalled.
 Write the measurements down and take them with you to order a replacement.

 2. Remove the Sliding Window

 Different windows have different methods of removal.
-Open the window fully and look for retaining screws and adjusting knobs.
-These can be used to tighten and loosen the sliding window, and you will need to remove them completely or loosen them fully to get the window out.
-You may need to knock the vertical frame away from the window, carefully, to further loosen it and allow the sliding panel out.
-Once you’ve removed the window, put it down somewhere safe.
+Open the window entirely and look for retaining screws and adjusting knobs.
+They can be used to tighten and loosen the sliding window, and you will need to remove them completely or loosen them to get the window out.

 3. Clean the Frame